 - use of certain medications for cancer, including Tamoxifen for breast cancer

 Poor eating habits or sudden weight loss may also raise your risk of NAFLD.

 NAFLD usually has no symptoms.
-So diagnosing the problem often starts after a blood test finds higher-than-normal levels of liver enzymes.
-A standard blood test could reveal these results.
+So, diagnosis often starts after a blood test finds higher-than-normal levels of liver enzymes.
+A standard blood test could reveal this result.

 High levels of liver enzymes could also suggest other liver diseases.
 Your doctor will need to rule out other conditions before diagnosing NAFLD.

-An ultrasound of the liver can help reveal excessive fat content in the liver.
+An ultrasound of the liver can help reveal excess fat in the liver.
 Another type of ultrasound, called transient elastography, measures your liver’s stiffness.
 Greater stiffness suggests greater scarring.

 If these tests are inconclusive, your doctor may recommend a liver biopsy.
 In this test, the doctor removes a small sample of liver tissue with a needle inserted through your abdomen.
 The sample is studied in a lab for signs of inflammation and scarring.

-If you have symptoms such as right-side abdominal pain, jaundice, or swelling, don’t hesitate to see a doctor.
+If you have symptoms such as right-side abdominal pain, jaundice, or swelling, see a doctor.

 The main risk of NAFLD is cirrhosis, which can limit your liver’s ability to do its job.
 Your liver has several important functions, including:

-- producing bile, which helps break down fats and remove waste products from the body
+- producing bile, which helps break down fats and remove waste from the body

 - metabolizing medication and toxins